Q: Can I have psychotherapy or counselling even though I’m not really ill?

 A. The first session of any counselling is in fact an assessment.
 The counsellor will talk to you about what brings you to counselling and exxplore what might be helpful for you.

-Q. How do I know if a counsellor is qualified?
+Q. How do I know if apsychotherapist is qualified?

-Q. What do I do if I have a complaint about the service or the counsellor?
+Q. What do I do if I have a complaint about the service or the therapist?

 A. Please do let me know immediately if things are not working well between us.

-A. Careful listening is the largest part of what all counsellors do.
+A. Careful listening is the largest part of what all therapists do.
 They make sure clients have clarified the problem areas in their own terms and help them decide what steps they want to take next.
-Counsellors will always let the work proceed at the client’s pace.
+Therapists will always let the work proceed at the client’s pace.

 Q. What do I say?